 Unfortunately, many travelers to Moray tend to only pop in on a day trip on the way to or from somewhere else.
 This is a mistake.
 There are loads of great things to do, see, eat, and drink and it’s easy to spend a long weekend, or even longer, in Moray Speyside.
 For travelers looking to spend a few nights, here are some recommended hotels and accommodations in Moray.
 All of these options are located close to some of the sights on the Malt Whisky Trail too.

 Built in 1893, the Craigellachie Hotel and its 26 rooms feels more like a luxury, countryside family-home than a hotel.
 The Craigellachie Hotel features the Quaich bar with over 900 whiskies lining its walls.
-Their Cooper Dog Pub serves locally sourced traditional and contemporary Scottish dishes seven days a week.
+Their Copper Dog Pub serves locally sourced traditional and contemporary Scottish dishes seven days a week.

 Originally a Victorian mansion, the Dowans Hotel was reborn in 2012 by the Murray family.
 With 16 contemporary en-suite rooms, the Dowans Hotel maintains its historic past while providing modern comfort and hospitality.
 Both of their restaurants, Spé and 57, feature locally sourced Scottish meat, fish, and produce.

 Beginning life in 1812 as a country villa, Knockomie Inn has transformed over the years into a 15 room hotel and gastro destination.
 Knockomie Inn is ideally located to explore the Speyside region.
 Dining at Knockomie allows guests to enjoy delicious traditional and contemporary Scottish dishes.
 With its focus on all things local, Knockomie has over 70 whiskies available as well as a wide range of locally distilled gins.